ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     are given, for some more years, since performance and other issues like the ones already mentioned were not proofed over several years (<em>as they were for WebP which had much more time landing in mainstream</em>).</p>

+    <p>That said, enable in « Configuration » - « Image Conversion Settings » - « Enable use of AVIF Variations? ».</p>

     <p>Also see some interesting external comparison pages (out of others) for the new format:
     <a href="https://www.gumlet.com/learn/avif-for-image-coding-everything-you-need-to-know/" target="_blank" rel="noopener">[&lt;&lt; everything you need to know &gt;&gt;]</a>